Jjagg/MonoGame/Documentation/distributing_games.md

 [Tiered compilation](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-3-0#tiered-compilation) is a companion system to ReadyToRun and works on the same principle to enhance startup time.
 We suggest disabling it to avoid any stutter while your game is running.

+Tiered compilation is **enabled by default**.
+To disable it set the `TieredCompilation` property to `false` in your csproj.
+MonoGame templates for .NET Core projects disable tiered compilation.

 **SingleFilePublish**

 SingleFilePublish packages your game into a single executable file with all dependencies and content integrated.